 “Dogs have to be trained to fight.
 If I get one as a puppy and socialize him, he’ll never get in a fight.”

-While it’s true that fighting dogs are “trained” (more like abused) to make them better fighters, any dog can fight with other dogs.
-This isn’t limited to pit bulls or similar breeds – most terriers are known to be “scrappy” with other dogs, and all dogs have varying levels of tolerance for others of their kind.
-Think about it – do you (or anyone you know) like every single person you’ve ever met?
-Why would you expect your dog to be any different?
+While it’s true that fighting dogs are conditioned to make them better fighters, dog aggression can’t be trained into a dog, and any dog can fight with other dogs.
+This isn’t limited to pit bulls or similar breeds and all dogs have varying levels of tolerance for others of their kind.
 It is up to us as responsible owners to always set our dogs up for success, by knowing what their dog tolerance level is, listening to their signals and body language when they say “I really don’t like this” and removing them from the situation.

 “If a dog is aggressive towards other dogs, doesn’t that mean they will be aggressive to humans too?”